appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 :::danger Step Rule

 There's one important setting that you should change.
 If any workflow steps fail, Appcircle automatically skips other steps and jumps directly to the **Export Build Artifacts** step.
-However, it is possible that some of your tests may fail. **If React Native UI Test doesn't run, not all tests will be completed and test results will not be generated.** You should turn on the following toggle so that **React Native UI Test** component always runs, whether your tests fail or pass.
+However, it is possible that some of your tests may fail. **If React Native UI Test doesn't run, not all tests will be completed and test results will not be generated.** If you want to generate **Test Report**, you should turn on the following toggle so that **React Native UI Test** component always runs whether your tests fail or pass.
+On the other hand, the same applies when you want to run another step after **React Native UI Test**.

 - Continue with the next step even if this step fails to **ON**